-- A. The school district will release the names, addresses, and home telephone numbers of students in grades 11 and 12 to military recruiting officers and post-secondary educational institutions within sixty (60) days after the date of the request unless a parent or eligible student has refused in writing to release this data pursuant to Paragraph C. below. - B. Data released to military recruiting officers under this provision: - 1. may be used only for the purpose of providing information to students about military service, state and federal veterans' education benefits, and other career and educational opportunities provided by the military; and - 2. cannot be further disseminated to any other person except personnel of the recruiting services of the armed forces. - C. A parent or eligible student has the right to refuse the release of the name, address, or home telephone number to military recruiting officers and post-secondary educational institutions.
-To refuse the release of the above information to military recruiting officers and post-secondary educational institutions, a parent or eligible student must notify the responsible authority building principal in writing by each year.
+- A. The school district will release the names, addresses, electronic mail address (which shall be the electronic mail addresses provided by the school district, if available, that may be released to military recruiting officers only), and home telephone numbers of students in grades 11 and 12 to military recruiting officers and post-secondary educational institutions within sixty (60) days after the date of the request unless a parent or eligible student has refused in writing to release this data pursuant to Paragraph C. below. - B. Data released to military recruiting officers under this provision: - 1. may be used only for the purpose of providing information to students about military service, state and federal veterans' education benefits, and other career and educational opportunities provided by the military; - 2. cannot be further disseminated to any other person except personnel of the recruiting services of the armed forces; and - 3. copying fees shall not be imposed. - C. A parent or eligible student has the right to refuse the release of the name, address, electronic mail addresses (which shall be the electronic mail addresses provided by the school, if available, that may be released to military recruiting officers only) or home telephone number to military recruiting officers and post-secondary educational institutions.
+To refuse the release of the above information to military recruiting officers and post-secondary educational institutions, a parent or eligible student must notify the responsible authority [designate title of individual, i.e., building principal] in writing by [date] each year.
 The written request must include the following information: - 1.
 Name of student and parent, as appropriate; - 2.
-Home address: - 3.
-Student's grade level;
+Home address; - 3.
+Student's grade level; - 4.
+School presently attended by student; - 5.
+Parent's legal relationship to student, if applicable; - 6.
+Specific category or categories of information which are not to be released to military recruiting officers and post-secondary educational institutions;